Data Insights

 Ownership Breakdown

-For every council-managed stopped clock, there are 2.1 stopped clocks in privatised buildings.
+For every council-managed stopped clock, there are 2.1 stopped clocks in privatized buildings.

 The Accountability Gap

 83.5% of stopped clocks are in buildings outside FOI reach.
-Privatisation creates literal transparency gaps.
+Privatization creates literal transparency gaps.

 Loading coverage gap...